MarcusGrass/MarcusGrass.github.io/pages/projects/StaticPie.md

 help request.

 It seems that there is no reliable way to avoid `rustc` emitting unwanted symbols without doing it all in assembly, and since that seems a bit much, at least right now, I opted to instead restructure the code.
+Unpacking both the aux and dyn values and just keeping what `tiny-std` needs.
 The unpacked aux values now look like this:

 ```rust